willog11/CarND-Capstone/README.md

 The waypoint updater node is responsible for planning the immediate waypoints the vehicle should follow.
 It accomplishes that by loading the base waypoints and taking into account the vehicle current state information and any detected obstacle or traffic light.

 It will the publish to `/final_waypoints` the next N number of waypoints the vehicle should go through.
 It also publishes the car closest waypoint index to `/car_index`.

+The node would generate waypoints with three modes: Acceleration, Deceleration and Continue, which depends on current state and traffic light information.
+The "Continue" mode allows the updater to reuse the waypoints in the previous time step that has not been followed.

 ### Control